CloudCredo/letssubdomain/README.md

 ## What we learned

-Even though this app was well intended, we've realises that it's not actually required.
+Even though this app was well intended, we've realised that it's not actually required.
 AWS Route53 supports multi-level wildcard records.
 In plain English, if `*.cf-hero.cloudcredo.io` is resolved, all subdomains, regardless of level, will resolve to the same endpoints, e.g.: